simonw/git-history/README.md

     git-history file incidents.db incidents.json

-This will create a new SQLite database in the `incidents.db` file with two tables:
+This will create a new SQLite database in the `incidents.db` file with three tables:

-- `commit` containing a row for every commit, with a `hash` column and the `commit_at` date.
+- `commits` containing a row for every commit, with a `hash` column, the `commit_at` date and a foreign key to a `namespace`.
 - `item` containing a row for every item in every version of the `filename.json` file - with an extra `_commit` column that is a foreign key back to the `commit` table.
+- `namespaces` containing a single row.
+This allows you to build multiple tables for different files, using the `--namespace` option described below.

 The database schema for this example will look like this: